huilyu2/project-spring2017/part2/README.md

 * Explanation:

  About the question of "What types of grants are supported by IMLS", I think this is an frequency amount distribution plot.
 At first, I tried to use histgram, but it can not define the specific x-asxis and y-axis.
-However, histgram always records the repeating time of the number within data.
+Histgram always records the repeating time of the number within data.

  After that, I used barplot, which can decide the x-axis and y axis.
-I use the xticks() function to replace the numeric number with the charactor, which is the type of grants program.
+I used the xticks() function to replace the numeric number with the charactor, which is the type of grants program.
 I also sorted the data with the descending sequence, and show the exact number on the top of each bar.

 ## 2. Routes with Different Numbers of Trips